 With the passage of Arizona Senate Bill 1070 and its signing into law, the state of Arizona ushered in one of the toughest immigration laws in the United States at the time.
-This section contains information on a number of aspects of Arizona's sweeping legislation and rules related to individuals' immigration status.
-However, it is important to be aware of the relationship and tension between state and federal law when it comes to immigration.
+But after a 2012 U.S. Supreme Court ruling and a 2016 settlement with immigrants rights groups that had filed lawsuits, the law has been whittled down significantly.
+In any event, it is important to be aware of the relationship and tension between state and federal law when it comes to immigration.
 Below you will find information on any existing rules Arizona has regarding immigration checks by law enforcement, educational institutions, and employers, as well as the existence of E-Verify requirements, restrictions on public benefits based on an individual's immigration status, and more.
 However, many of these provisions have been challenged in court and may be subject to blocks on their enforcement.

 Law Enforcement and Immigration in Arizona

 Arizona was one of the first states to mandate that state law enforcement officers run checks on the immigration status of individuals whenever "reasonable suspicion exists" that the person is unlawfully in the country.
 Under the law's provisions, officers were directed to verify the immigration status of "suspicious" individuals with federal authorities, and if an individual is found to be illegally present, they will be transferred to the custody of federal immigration authorities.
 However, these provisions are no longer part of the law.